robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 Your first custom action!
 ######################################################

-Learn how to automate everything with Robusta, in *15 minutes* or less :)
+Learn how to automate Kubernetes error handling with Robusta., in *15 minutes* or less :)

 Goals
 ---------------------------------------
-We’re gonna learn how to create a custom playbook using a short and made-up (but realistic) scenario.
+We’re going to create a custom playbook using a short and made-up (but realistic) scenario.

-First, we’ll describe the the scenario, and then we’ll implement a Robusta automation (Playbook) that detect this issue immediately and recommends a fix!
+First, we’ll describe the the scenario, and then we’ll implement a Robusta automation (playbook) that detects this issue immediately and recommends a fix!

 You’re more than welcome to follow along the scenario on your own machine 💻